-Table 13-19 • NOLOG Terms
+Table 13-21 • NOLOG Terms

 Entry Description NOLOG IN Turns off logging of checkins.
 Two separate NOLOG lines are required to turn off logging of checkouts and queued requests.
+NOLOG OUT Turns off logging of checkouts.
 NOLOG DENIED NOLOG QUEUED Turns off logging of checkouts and queued requests.
 License administrators use this option to reduce the size of the debug log file.
 However, it can reduce the usefulness of the debug log when debugging license server problems.
 NOLOG UNSUPPORTED Suppresses UNSUPPORTED messages in the debug log.
 This suppresses error messages in the debug log that report a failure due to the feature being unsupported.